 Learn About Qualified Small Business Stock (QSBS)

-Should I participate in a tender offer?
+Should I participate in an employee tender offer?

 For private company employees, a tender offer can provide a significant liquidity event for funding other financial goals and needed diversification.
 But as with any financial decision, there are pros and cons, so it’s important to discuss your situation with your financial advisor and tax professional.

-- Are you happy with the transaction price?
+Are you happy with the transaction price?
 If you stand to realize a significant gain because of an attractive share price offer, it has the potential to alter your financial situation for the better.
 But for relatively recent hires (or if the tender offer is a down round), it may make sense to wait if the paper profits aren’t materializing.

-- How concentrated is your current stock position with the company?
+How concentrated is your current stock position with the company?
 Diversifying private company stock can be very difficult, if not impossible, because of illiquidity.
 So any time employees and investors have the opportunity to take profits and diversify, they should consider it.

-- Do you have plans to leave the company?
+Do you have plans to leave the company?
 If you quit, the company may be able to buy back your stock anyway.
 But unexercised stock options are at risk of forfeiture if you can’t exercise within the company’s stated timeframe, often three months.
 Participating in a tender offer could prevent this and possibly give you cash to exercise more shares.

 Sudden Wealth & Equity Compensation Advisors

-[Last reviewed June 2025]
+[Last reviewed September 2025]